Rohan00kumar/Computer-Vision/README.md

 # Object Tracking with Python

-This Python script demonstrates object tracking using [insert framework/library/toolkit used for tracking].
+This Python script demonstrates object tracking using

 ## Prerequisites

-- Python [version]
+- Python 3.9.10
-- [List any additional dependencies]

 ## Description

-[Provide a brief description of what the script does and how it works]
+This is the Computer Vision Projects

 ## Usage